 And wearing clothing that flatters your figure?
 That's just common sense.
 In fact, to me it's a double standard.
 Women complain about men wanting them to look put together...but we expect the same thing from men.
 If a guy walked in for a first date without having showered, brushed his teeth, or put on a clean shirt, wouldn't you be disappointed?
 It's a symbol of respect for him to look nice when he meets you.

 The same goes for women.
 Yes, men don't have to wear makeup.
 But they have to shower, put on cologne, put on a fresh outfit and get ready in their own way for a date with a woman.
 And outside of that, they have to pay for the entire thing!
 And you want to know something else?
 Men have their own burden to attract women: by earning a living to support a family and/or exercising to keep themselves physically fit.

 Are you changing your appearance to make other people happy?
-Well, first, I would say that you're not changing your appearance, your improving upon it.
+Well, first, I would say that you're not changing your appearance, you are improving upon it.
 Giving it a boost.
 But second, no one is happier that you put effort into your appearance - but you might be.
 You might actually get that job you've been dreaming of if you look the part.
 And you might catch the eye of that fellow you've been interested in.
-Even just small things, like a different lipstick or a blazer that nips in at your waist, can make a huge difference.
+Even just small things, like a different lipstick or a pair of heels, can make a huge difference.
 So why resent what you can use to your benefit?

 Do you agree?
 What are your thoughts?
 Let me know in the comments down below, and share with your friends!

 Hey!
 I'm Abby, the creator of Classically Abby, a commentary, opera, beauty, and lifestyle brand dedicated to looking at the world from a classic perspective.
 I'm the first Conservative Influencer and I'm an opera singer with three degrees in performance!